BigBroKuang/embed-data-to-vector/README.md

 # embed-data-to-vector
-code for the Physical Review E paper: Feature learning and network structure from noisy node activity data
+code and datasets used in the Physical Review E paper:

-datasets are used in the paper: https://arxiv.org/abs/2111.02630
+Kuang, J., Scoglio, C. and Michel, K., 2022.
+Feature learning and network structure from noisy node activity data.
+Physical Review E, 106(6), p.064301.